-The New York Proton Center (NYPC) is recruiting for several Medical Physicists to join the clinical team.
-The Medical Physicist is responsible for all technical aspects of medical physics duties pertaining to operating a proton therapy clinic.
-This position ensures a safe environment for staff and accurate delivery of radiation to patients as directed by physician Written Directives.
+The New York Proton Center (NYPC) is looking for several highly motivated and engaged candidates to join the medical physics team and work with the rest clinical team to deliver an exceptional level of patient care.
+The successful candidate is responsible for all technical aspects of medical physics to operating a proton therapy clinic.
+This position also ensures a safe and accurate delivery of radiation to patients as directed by physician Written Directives.
 This includes complex treatment planning, patient positioning, radiation protection, machine and patient specific quality assurance in close collaboration with therapists, physicians and dosimetrists.
-The Medical Physicist will participate in the acceptance testing and commissioning of the radiation therapy equipment.

 Education and License Requirements:

-Perform and documents initial and weekly patient chart checks, as assigned, to verify accuracy.
+Perform and document initial and weekly patient chart checks, as assigned, to verify accuracy.

 Additional Skills and Abilities:

 Exposures to hazardous risks include radiation exposure (under the ALARA principle), potential exposure to infectious and communicable diseases, blood and body fluids, electrical equipment and chemicals.
-Potential for bodily injury due to lifting, required following universal precautions, exposure to cleaning / sterilization agents.
+Potential for bodily injury due to lifting.
+Required to follow universal precautions.
+Exposure to cleaning / sterilization agents.
 Hazards will be minimal if proper safety precautions are utilized.
 Work is mainly performed in an area with no natural light, and in close proximity to other team members.

 Candidates should complete a Candidate Profile online, submit their curriculum vitae, a cover letter which outlines their qualifications, an academic transcript, a statement of research and career development.
 Questions regarding this position should be directed to Haibo Lin, Ph.D., at HLin@nyproton.com or via telephone at 6469689072.

 The positions will remain open to applications until filled.